Meet twin activists, journalists and filmmakers, Maryam and Nivaal.

 Journalism

 Maryam and Nivaal initially launched "The World With MNR" as a YouTube channel in 2016, as a platform to share the work they were doing to change the world, and inspire others to do the same.
 The World With MNR was meant to bridge the gap between the problems that exist in the world, and what viewers can do to help.
 Through their channel, they covered many events including the 2-day Social Good Summit by Mashable and the United Nations in New York City, WE Day Toronto and events with the Blue Dot movement.
-After The World With MNR evolved into a non-profit in 2019 (now called the MNR Foundation), the twins continue to share the work that they are doing through storytelling on their social media, as well as writing on their own blog and various online platforms.
+After The World With MNR expanded to include a non-profit in 2019 (now called the MNR Foundation), the twins continue to share the work that they are doing through storytelling on their social media, as well as writing on their own blog and various online platforms.

 Filmmaking